-What we aim to do in Co-Sleeping 101: The Ultimate Guide, is to dispell all the myths and misconceptions, educate you on the science-backed benefits of co-sleeping, and give you tips on how to co-sleep safely.
-While co-sleeping is the ideal, there are legitimate reasons why some parents just can’t or shouldn’t co-sleep with their children.
-We’ll cover those in this article.
+What we aim to do is dispell all the myths and misconceptions, educate you on the science-backed benefits of co-sleeping, and give you tips on how to co-sleep safely.

 Co-Sleeping is a practice in which babies and young children sleep close to one or both parents, as opposed to in a separate room.
-Co-sleeping has many forms and we’ll take a look at each one in this section:
+It has many forms:

 To be fair, the AAP highlighted that while babies should sleep near or alongside their parents, they should stay on a separate surface like in bassinet or a sidecar setup (for safety reasons).

-As you will learn later however, having your baby sleep on the same surface or bed you’re in can be safe, if you follow the recommended practices and safety guidelines.
+As you will learn below, however, having your baby sleep on the same surface or bed you’re in can be safe, if you follow the recommended practices and safety guidelines.

 Parenting.com’s national sleeping habits survey saw 39% of the 6,000 respondents believe that co-sleeping parents are spoiling their child.
 Many co-sleeping critics think that parents who let their child sleep alongside of them in bed are only making life harder for the little ones.